-Make sure your bib number is clearly labeled on your bag (provided at the Expo).
+There will be gear check for all events available on race morning.
+You MUST use the clear plastic sweats bag provided at the Expo.
+No other bags will be accepted.
+Make sure your bib number is clearly labeled on your bag.
 The San Francisco Marathon is not liable for any lost, damaged or stolen items.
 We STRONGLY recommend that you do not place any valuable items (ie: phones, cameras, car keys, drivers license) in your bag.
-We also recommend that you do not overstuff your bag, place heavy items in the bags or store any breakables in the bag that they may be moved or dropped.
+We also recommend that you do not overstuff your bag, place heavy items in the bags or store any breakables in the bag.

-UPS trucks will be parked near the Start Line – Location TBA – to accept your bags.
+UPS trucks will be parked near the Start Line – on The Embarcadero between Mission St. and Howard St. – to accept your bags.
 Look for the truck that has your event and bib number on the sign in front of the truck.
-At the end of the race, the trucks will be parked near the Finish Line – Location TBA – for you to pick up your bags.
+At the end of the race, the trucks will be in the same location for you to pick up your bags.
 Baggage check is open until 1PM.

 1st Half Marathon

-UPS trucks will be parked near the Start Line – Location TBA – to accept your bags.
+UPS trucks will be parked near the Start Line – on The Embarcadero between Howard St. and Folsom St. – to accept your bags.
 Look for the truck that has your event and bib number on the sign in front of the truck.
 The trucks will transport your bags and be parked at the 1st Half Finish Line at the end of your race for pick up.
 Baggage check is open until 10am.

 2nd Half Marathon

 UPS trucks will be parked next to Spreckels Lake in Golden Gate Park near the Start Line of the 2nd Half Marathon.
 Look for the truck that has your event bib number on the sign in front of the truck.
-The trucks will transport your bags and be parked near the Finish Line – Location TBA – for you to pick up your bags.
+The trucks will transport your bags and be parked near the Finish Line – on The Embarcadero between Howard St. and Folsom St. – for you to pick up your bags.
 Baggage check is open until 1PM.

-UPS trucks will be parked near the Start Line – Location TBA – to accept your bags.
+UPS trucks will be parked near the Start Line – at The Embarcadero and Market St. – to accept your bags.
 Look for the truck that has the 5K sign in front of the truck.
 At the end of the race you will pick up your bags at the same location.
 Baggage check is open until 1PM.

 Any bags leftover from the race will be returned to The San Francisco Marathon.
 You will have five days to claim your bag or contact us about shipping your bag.
 The is a $15 shipping charge for returning leftover baggage.
 All unclaimed bags will be donated to charity.